The prevalence of small world networks explained by modeling the competing dynamics of local signaling events in geometric networks: Results

 In 1998 Watts and Strogatz published their seminal paper introducing small world networks, and suggested that this topology could be pervasive across both natural and engineered networks \cite{Watts:1998vc}.
 The small world network connectivity structure lives between a completely random network and a regular lattice.
 It provides an opportunity for nodes that would normally not be connected to be connected, resulting in a 'short circuiting' of dynamical behaviors and communication between different parts of the network that would normally not be in such immediate and direct contact.
 A key observation was that the transition to a small world topology from a regular lattice is essentially undetectable at the local scale, but can have significant effects on the dynamics and the spread of information.

 What is less obvious though, is \emph{why} these networks are so prevalent.
 In other words, why it is that this connectivity topology re-emerges across many natural and engineered systems is not obvious.
 But there must be some deep underlying process beyond the physics of the individual systems.
 Our theory suggests one possible explanation.
-We considered the small world topology by first defining a cost function associated with deviation of $\Lambda_{ij}$ for a $v_i v_j$ node pair.
-We can define a simple cost function as $C_{ij} = |\tau_{ij} - R_j|$ for every connected vertex pair and then average over the entire network: $C_{N} = \frac{\sum^K_{k = 1} C_k}{K} \text{ for } k = 1, 2, 3 \dots , K \text{ edges }$ for each connected $v_i v_j$ pair.
-A regular lattice network with probability $p$ of long range random re-wirings equal to zero (see \cite{Watts:1998vc} for details), can be made to exhibit arbitrarily near optimal signaling dynamics approaching $[ \Lambda_{ij} ]_{opt}$ since the speed of signal propagation can balance the length of the edges such that they match any given internal node dynamics.
-Because it is a regular lattice network, with all edges being equal, this will apply to the entire network and $C_N \rightarrow 0$.
-In the context of a small world networks however, this leads to an interesting interpretation of why such few long range connections have such a significant effect on network dynamics: assuming consistent internal node dynamics and a constant signaling speed on all edges, sparse long range random re-wiring events sufficient to produce a meaningful effect on network dynamics, as shown in \cite{Watts:1998vc}, can be constructed from an optimally efficient regular lattice network with essentially no effect on a loss of optimization.
+One possible interesting interpretation of why such few long range connections have such a significant effect on network dynamics is the following: assuming consistent internal node dynamics and a constant signaling speed on all edges, sparse long range random re-wiring events sufficient to produce a meaningful effect on network dynamics, as shown in \cite{Watts:1998vc}, can be constructed from an optimally efficient regular lattice network with essentially no effect on a loss of optimization or efficiency as defined by Theorem 4 above.